Tyrrrz/CliWrap/Readme.md

 **CliWrap** provides a very powerful and flexible piping model that allows you to redirect process's streams, transform input and output data, and even chain multiple commands together with minimal effort.
 At its core, it's based on two abstractions: `PipeSource` which provides data for the standard input stream, and `PipeTarget` which reads data coming from the standard output stream or the standard error stream.

-By default, command's input pipe is set to `PipeSource.Null` and the output and error pipes are set to `PipeTarget.Null`.
+By default, a command's input pipe is set to `PipeSource.Null` and the output and error pipes are set to `PipeTarget.Null`.
 These objects effectively represent no-op stubs that provide empty input and discard all output respectively.

 You can specify your own `PipeSource` and `PipeTarget` instances by calling the corresponding configuration methods on the command: